jeseyfried/awscw/guides/forest-templates/sapling/index.md

 ---
-title: Forest
+title: Sapling
 author: Fred Gibbs
 layout: base
 date: 2025-07-21
-thumbnail: images/forest.png
-summary: This essays demonstrates all the different components you might use on your page.
-Of course you don't need to use them all, but it's a good starting point if you feel comfortable with code snippets and deleting what you don't need.
-header-image: images/forest.png
+header-image: images/sapling-card.png
+thumbnail: images/sapling-card.png
+summary: Our Sapling essay has a little more functionality built into it than our Seed essay, including the simplest the scrolly box.
 header-title:
 header-position: 0px
-toc-section: piano
+toc-section:
-geo: [44.600000, -110.500000]
+geo:
-placename: Yellowstone National Park
+placename:
 tags:
+    - history
-    - music
+    - nature
 ---

-# Welcome to the Jungle
+# A Sampling Essay
-This essay shows almost all the design elements you can employ on your essay pages.
+This essay shows the kinds of essay elements you can employ on your essay pages.
 Most of the text is just dummy text to keep the focus on the page elements.

 ## Second heading